cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

 ## Scientific contribution

-A research paper is dedicated to this study : `Schild, E., Durantin, G., Lamirel, J., & Miconi, F. (2022).
+- A research paper is dedicated to this study : `Schild, E., Durantin, G., Lamirel, J., & Miconi, F. (2022).
 Iterative and Semi-Supervised Design of Chatbots Using Interactive Clustering.
 International Journal of Data Warehousing and Mining (IJDWM), 18(2), 1-19. http://doi.org/10.4018/IJDWM.298007. <hal-03648041>.`
+- Two sections of my PhD report are dedicated to this study : `TODO`.